Sanchitbajaj02/palettegram/CONTRIBUTING.md

 ### Review

 🎉🌟Congratulations!
-Sit and relax, you've made your contribution to the palettegram project.
+Sit and relax, you've made your contribution to the Palettegram project.
 Wait until the PR is reviewed and incorporate changes suggested by the reviewers.
 After which the PR can be successfully merged.

 ## Other Ways to Contribute